Skip to main content

 Smith, M. (1993).
 Pediatric Sexuality: Promoting Normal Sexual Development in Children.
 Nurse Practitioner, 18 (8), 37-44.

 South Eastern Centre Against Sexual Assault and Family Violence.
 (2017).
 Age appropriate sexual behaviors in children and young people: Information for careers, professionals and the general public.
-East Bentleigh: SECASA.
-Retrieved from http://www.ncsby.org/sites/default/files/Age-appropriate-behaviours-book.pdf
+East Bentleigh: SECASA. http://www.ncsby.org/sites/default/files/Age-appropriate-behaviours-book.pdf